A. J. Jacobs: Career

 In 2005 Jacobs out-sourced his life to India such that personal assistants would do everything for him from answering his e-mails, reading his children good-night stories, and arguing with his wife.
 Jacobs wrote about it in an Esquire article called "My Outsourced Life" (2005).
 The article was excerpted in The 4-Hour Workweek by Timothy Ferriss.
 Jacobs also talked about his outsourcing experiences on a Moth storytelling podcast.

-In another experiment Jacobs wrote an article for Esquire called "I Think You're Fat" (2007), about the experiment he conducted with Radical Honesty, a lifestyle of total truth-telling promoted by Virginia therapist Brad Blanton, whom Jacobs interviewed for the article.
+In another experiment Jacobs wrote an article for Esquire called "I Think You're Fat" (2007) about the experiment he conducted with Radical Honesty, a lifestyle of total truth-telling promoted by Virginia therapist Brad Blanton, whom Jacobs interviewed for the article.

 Jacobs' book The Year of Living Biblically: One Man's Humble Quest to Follow the Bible as Literally as Possible (2007) chronicles his experiment to live for one year according to all the moral codes expressed in the Bible, including stoning adulterers, blowing a shofar at the beginning of every month, and refraining from trimming the corners of his facial hair (which he followed by not trimming his facial hair at all).
 The book spent 11 weeks on the New York Times bestseller list, and Jacobs gave a TED talk about what he learned during the project.
 In May 2017, CBS Television picked up a TV series based on the book.
 It was originally renamed By the Book for television, but later changed to Living Biblically.

-The Guinea Pig Diaries: My Life as an Experiment (2009) is a series of first person essays about his experiences with various guides for human behavior, including thanking everyone for the morning cup of coffee.
+The Guinea Pig Diaries: My Life as an Experiment (2009) is a series of first-person essays about his experiences with various guides for human behavior.